OrdinaryInfrastructure/Odin/Logging/README.md

 [Odin.Logging](https://www.nuget.org/packages/Odin.Logging) provides an ILoggerWrapper that extends .NET's ILogger of T with all the LogXXX(...) calls as provided by the .NET LoggerExtensions extension methods, for simpler assertion of logging calls.

+## How do we achieve Robustness?

 Correctness, the prime quality of great software, is complemented by ROBUSTNESS.
-Robustness is what software does outside of it's intended specification \ use cases.
+Robustness is a reflection of how well (or badly) software behaves outside of it's intended specification \ use cases.

 Highly robust software very accurately communicates arising issues outside of the specification through telemetry (logging).

-A best practice to achieve and continuously maintain a high level of robustness in large applications it to assert all logging and telemetry scenarios in automated tests, which is the reason for creation of ILoggerWrapper.
+A best practice to achieve and continuously maintain a high level of robustness in large applications it to assert all logging and telemetry scenarios in automated tests, which is the reason for the creation of ILoggerWrapper...

 ## Getting Started